sijingzhangzsj0604/docs/docs/cloud/guides/security/acl.md

 the ACL plugin via Consumer labels.
 In this section, we will show you how to use Consumer labels to configure the ACL allow list.

-Let's update the ACL plugin on the `acl-app` Application.
+Let's update the ACL plugin on the `acl-app` Service.

-1. Enter the `acl-app` Application details page.
+1. Enter the `acl-app` Service details page.
 2. Edit the ACL plugin.
 3. Update the configuration, and fill out the `Allowed Consumer Labels` to `team-1`.

 ![Update ACL Plugin 1](https://static.apiseven.com/2022/12/30/update-acl-plugin-1.png)

-As per the configuration, Consumers with the label `team-1` (Carter, Charles, and Christopher) can access this Application.
+As per the configuration, Consumers with the label `team-1` (Carter, Charles, and Christopher) can access this Service.

 Now let's send some API requests with four Consumers' API key perspectives.